Octavius-Dante/Tetra-Proxima/CAPM-DAY-5/Readme.md

 </br>
 </br>

-A small debug navigation window will appear - this prooves that debuggin mode is active
+A small debug navigation window will appear - this proves that debugging mode is active
 </br>
 </br>
 <img src="./files/capmd5-6a.png" >